 Their Spirit of the Oak captures the caramel and vanilla sweetness that comes from being aged in properly toasted oak barrels and having a very high (74%) corn mash.
 Like most of their offerings, it stands on its own as a sipping whiskey, but would be excellent in cocktails.

 My personal favorite was the Spirit of the Harvest.
 Ryes can be over the top with pepper and spiciness, but this was just spot on with zero heat even at 96 proof.
 The flavor profile of pumpernickel and rye would lend itself to an excellent old–fashioned.

-My hostess Christina was effusive with her knowledge and charm, and pointed out all of the events they do in house given the open space.
-She reiterating their interest in collaborating with other local artists to do art shows, comedy shows, bands, and anything else that can bring the artistic community together while sharing some intriguing beverages or some of their newly permitted craft cocktails.
+My hostess Christina was effusive with her knowledge and charm and pointed out all of the events they do in-house given the open space.
+She reiterated their interest in collaborating with other local artists to do art shows, comedy shows, bands, and anything else that can bring the artistic community together while sharing some intriguing beverages or some of their newly permitted craft cocktails.